-- An Auditor appointed by the Unit Coordinator will attend every second Team meeting. - Not there to advise (asked not to).
-Auditor in sense of one who listens - Role is to look at leadership (of current Team Manager) and input by team members - Auditor will also check the veracity of claims for Booked Hours against evidence on GitHub - GitHub to be use for all outputs: code, documents and testing logs
+- An Auditor appointed by the Unit Coordinator will attend 4 Team meetings (see Timetable). - Not there to advise on technicalities.
+Auditor in sense of one who listens - Role is to look at leadership (of current Team Manager) and input by team members; perhaps comment on team processes - Auditor will also check the veracity of claims for Booked Hours against evidence on GitHub - GitHub to be use for all outputs: code, documents and testing logs - Auditor in the sense of auditing accounts